|

 int i, j, flag = 1;

-// set flag to 1 to begin initial pass
+// set flag to 1 to start first pass

 int temp;